drorspei/sismicpp/README.md

     I need to add examples of all the constructs and DSL.
 Basically, the `sismicpp::builder` provides a DSL that resembles the YAML way of defining statcharts in sismic.

+# Additional notes

+* The library supports C++ 14 or higher.

+* There are some tests already written with the library Catch2.
+The license is included in the file `LICENSE_catch.txt`.

 [1] @software{sismic,